Burford Primary School

 Writing

 We want children to see that writing is meaningful and purposeful, engaging and enthusing them about their writing.
-We will develop children’s skills in composing, organising, drafting and editing their writing, ensuring they record ideas fluently and are proud of their work.
-At Burford we believe that it is essential to develop all children’s English skills as they are the foundation stone of all learning.
+We will develop children's skills in composing, organising, drafting and editing their writing, ensuring they record ideas fluently and are proud of their work.
 We want to make the teaching and learning of English is inspiring, vivid and real, and show children that it is the key to a world of new experiences.

-At Burford we understand and value the link between the child as a reader and the child as a writer and in our Writing curriculum, we provide opportunities where the children can be immersed into texts which provide rich language models and structures.
-We also know that, in order for children to become confident and successful writers, they need to be given time to develop and understand the mechanical skills and craft of writing as well as being given meaningful purposes for writing.
+We understand and value the link between the child as a reader and the child as a writer and in our Writing curriculum, we provide opportunities where the children can be immersed into texts which provide rich language models and structures.
+We also know that, in order for children to become confident and successful writers, they need to be given time to develop and understand the mechanical skills and craft of writing as well as being given meaningful purposes to write.
 They need to be given time to develop and rehearse ideas for their writing and, through high quality teaching and modelling, be taught how to draft, edit and publish their work to a high standard.

 We want children to: